 Lobster, peas and rice, and salad at Daniel's Café, Middle Caicos.

-of North Caicos and Middle Caicos, due to both their agriculture and fishing heritages, offer some of the best authentic Turks and Caicos food available.
+Our islands of North Caicos and Middle Caicos, due to both their agriculture and fishing heritages, offer some of the best authentic Turks and Caicos food available.
 Due to their limited population there’s not a wide selection of restaurants, especially when compared to Providenciales, yet regardless of this fact, some excellent local dishes can be had.

 Authentic Island Cuisine

 The Turks and Caicos has had an interesting culinary past, and our dishes today reflect the bygone industries and hardships of the islands.

 To eke out an existence on small and dry tropical islands wasn’t easy, and fishing, farming and imports had to be assembled to put meals on the table.

 One of the favorite dishes of the past and today is pan-poached fish, peas and rice, and a side of greens salad.

 Local corn and maize would be ground for grits and rice (before the commonality of international trade allowed for rice imports) or cornbread journey cakes (known locally as johnny cake).

 Like so many other cases throughout the world, dishes that formed through necessity have developed and become appreciated in their own right.